hexchat/documentation/script_python.rst

 		hexchat.emit_print("Channel Message", "John", "Hi there", "@")

-	With plugin version 1.0+ this function takes Keywords for certain `Attributes` such as *time*
+	With plugin version 1.0+ this function takes keywords for certain attributes such as *time*.

 .. function:: command(string)

-	Execute the given command in the current `context`.
+	Execute the given command in the current *context*.
 This has the same results as executing a command in the HexChat window, but notice that the ``/`` prefix is not used.
 Here is an example: